Lots of good stuff in the genre this year, especially on the female R&B side. Here's the Spotify link. Enjoy.

 23. Doorman - slowthai (feat.
 Mura Masa): The most punkish hip hop track on this mix comes from provocative and humorous grimer Tyron Kaymone Frampton's Mercury Prize nominated debut Nothing Great About Britain.

 26. Suge - DaBaby: One of the biggest hip hop hits of the year from breakout artist DaBaby's debut Baby On Baby, I enjoyed this number, but it's here mostly because my teenage children might have pulled something Suge-like on me had I not included it.

 27. MUDDY - Jamila Woods: It should come as no surprise that on the artist by artist homage that is Jamila Woods LEGACY!
 LEGACY!, the song dedicated to Muddy Waters has the most forceful guitar-driven punch.

 28. Giannis - Freddie Gibbs & Madlib (feat.
 Anderson .Paak): And now one of our greatest contemporary hoopers gets his due on Freddie Gibbs & Madlib's second collaborative album Bandana (Solid Recommend).

 30. Cleo - Rapsody: One of Phil Collin's edgiest tunes gets a glitchy reworking on this fine hip hop number from veteran North Carolina rapper Rapsody's latest full length Eve.

 31. Free Years Later - Kano: An interesting counterpoint to Dave's Pyschodrama, Grime pioneer Kano's sixth release, the Mercury Prize nominated Hoodies All Summer (Mild Recommend), found the charismatic rapper tackling similarly lyrical topics and sonic territory in the same thoughtful manner as the newcomer, but from the perspective of a grizzled veteran.
 As a representative track, we're going with the album's exceptional opener, Free Years Later.

 34. Papi I Missed U - JPEGMAFIA: Edgy Digible Planets-like effort from former US soldier JPEGMAFIA's critically lauded but difficult latest All My Heroes Are Cornballs.

 35. Time (is) - Solange: My favorite cut from Solange's wonderfully produced 2019 release When I Get Home (Mild Recommend).

-36. Dirty Laundry - Danny Brown: Another oddball number from hip hop's oddest gangsta rapper's 2019 effort uknowwhatimsayin?.
-More coming soon.
+36. Dirty Laundry - Danny Brown: Another oddball number from one of hip hop's most unpredictable and unique gangsta' rappers, Detroit-veteran Danny Brown, and his fifth full-length effort uknowwhatimsayin?.

 37. Therapy - Little Simz: One last exercise in cool from Little Simz' kick-ass GREY Area (Strong Recommend), the swaggering slow burner that is Therapy.